bradyhouse/house/fiddles/aws/ec2/ec2-ebs-volumes-lab.md

 ======

 This lab explores the EC2 `Volumes` page.
 I watched the lab and simply made notes of the exam related info discussed.
-In other words, nothing mention happened.
+In other words, nothing much happened.
 I am not going to `hyper-document` this one.

 ## Video Link